amweng/amweng.github.io/_pages/about.md

   - /about.html
 ---

 I am a currently a M.S.
 Computer Science student at the NYU Tandon School of Engineering.
-I am focusing on studying Machine learning and applying my skills on projects for social good.
+I am focusing on Machine learning and finding projects that do social good.

 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.